 Recommended for: new music fans who want to see all their favorites in one place

 As the ensemble-in-residence for the brand-new Chicago Center for Contemporary Composition (CCCC), the Grossman Ensemble workshops pieces by composers from around the globe.
 But there’s a twist: the ranks of the Grossman Ensemble remain static.
-All the music composed for the group is written for the same instrumentation: percussion string quartet.
+All the music composed for the group is written for the same instrumentation: flute, saxophone, oboe, horn, piano, harp, percussion, and string quartet.

 “It’s a little sinfonietta, but with its own twist,” says CCCC founder and director Augusta Read Thomas.